-Ghost by John Ringo Book Resume:
+Ghost Stories of Saskatchewan 3 by Jo-Anne Christensen Book Resume:

 Saskatchewan and ghost stories.
 They go together like a grinning scarecrow in a whisper-dry October field.
 In 1995, Dundurn successfully published and reprinted numerous times the original Ghost Stories of Saskatchewan.
 Since that time, an eerie wealth of supernatural accounts have surfaced in this seemingly quiet prairie province.
 In this third collection, a quiet cemetery apperas to be a portal between the worlds of the living and the dead, a Victorian mansion-turned-restaurant in Moose Jaw remains occupied by the spectral image of the original lady of the house, and a weary traveller near Flaxcombe stops for coffee in a diner that burned to the ground a decade earlier.
 There are historical tales and personal accounts, legends and lore.
 And there is much to keep the dedicated ghost fan awake late into the night.
 Here the reader will find triple the history, mystery, and chills from one of Canada’s established authors int he paranormal genre.